At the start of your pregnancy it’s natural to feel both extremely excited and at the same time a little anxious.

 4. Ask Questions

-Prenatal appointments are the perfect chance for your husband to ask any questions, particularly as there’s a good chance that some of the information and terminology will be new to them.
+Prenatal appointments are the perfect chance for your partner to ask any questions, particularly as there’s a good chance that some of the information and terminology will be new to them.

-You and your partner may also want to write down a list of questions beforehand, so your husband can refer to these during the visit and make sure they’ve been answered.
+You and your partner may also want to write down a list of questions beforehand, so your other half can refer to these during the visit and make sure they’ve been answered.

 5. Remember Things You Might Forget Afterwards